-In addition, two curves corresponding to $S(\Theta{\rm H}) = S(0)(1-\Theta{\rm H})$ and $S(\Theta{\rm H}) = S(0)(1-\Theta{\rm H})^2$ are included in Fig. 3 which would correspond to the sticking probability if it was determined by pure site-blocking requiring one or two empty sites, respectively.
+In addition, two curves corresponding to $S(\Theta{\rm H}) = S(0)(1 - \Theta{\rm H})$ and $S(\Theta{\rm H}) = S(0)(1 - \Theta{\rm H})^2$ are included in Fig. 3 which would correspond to the sticking probability if it was determined by pure site-blocking requiring one or two empty sites, respectively.
 All measured sticking probabilities and most of the calculated sticking probabilities of H2 on Pd(100) are larger than the values predicted from a simple site-blocking picture.
-This suggests that the repulsive interaction between the impinging hydrogen molecules and the adsorbed hydrogen atoms, as indicated in Fig. 2, is overcompensated by dynamical effects.
+This suggests that the weak repulsive interaction between the impinging hydrogen molecules and the adsorbed hydrogen atoms, as indicated in Fig. 2, is overcompensated by dynamical effects.
+Since the majority of considered adsorbate structures lead to sticking probabilities larger than expected from a pure site-blocking picture, it is rather probables that this qualitative trend will also be found if more adsorbate configuration are considered.

 FIG. 4.
-H adsorption energies in eV per atom with respect to the free $H_2$ molecule based on various DFT calculations for the most favorable adsorption sites on Pd(100) and Pd(111) [58], on Pd(110) [59], and on Pd(210) [30].
+H adsorption energies in eV per atom with respect to the free $H_2$ molecule based on various DFT calculations for the most favorable adsorption sites on Pd(100) and Pd(111), (Ref.
+61) on Pd(110), (Ref.
+62) and on Pd(210) (Ref.
+30).

-Note that for the $H_2$ adsorption on hydrogenprecovered Pd(111), a qualitatively different dependence of the sticking probability is observed [35, 60, 61], the sticking probability lies at or below the $(1 - \Theta{\rm H})^2$ curve.
+Note that for the H2 adsorption on hydrogen-precovered Pd(111), a qualitatively different dependence of the sticking probability is observed, the sticking probability lies at or below the $(1 - \Theta{\rm H})^2$ curve.
 This can be explained by the differences in the adsorption energies as a function of the coverage.
-In Fig. 4, I have collected adsorption energies of hydrogen as a function of the coverage based on various DFT calculations for the most favorable adsorption sites on Pd(100)and Pd(111) [58], on Pd(110) [59], and on Pd(210) [30].
+In Fig. 4, I have collected adsorption energies of hydrogen as a function of the coverage based on various DFT calculations for the most favorable adsorption sites on Pd(100) and Pd(111), on Pd(110), and on Pd(210).
 There is a general trend obvious that the binding becomes weaker for higher coverages due to the mutual repulsion.
-The hydrogen adsorption energies on Pd(100)represent an exception.
-At the four-fold hollow site, the hydrogen adsorption are practically independent of the coverage.
-This is caused by the fact that the hydrogen atoms at the rather open four-fold hollow sites are adsorbed at almost the same height as the surrounding Pd atoms [48, 49] leading to an effective screening of the hydrogen atoms and a hydrogen adsorption energies that is rather weakly dependent on the coverage.
+The hydrogen adsorption energies on Pd(100) represent an exception.
+At the four-fold hollow site, the hydrogen adsorption energies are practically independent of the coverage.
+This is caused by the fact that the hydrogen atoms at the rather open four-fold hollow sites are adsorbed at almost the same height as the surrounding Pd atoms leading to an effective screening of the hydrogen atoms and a hydrogen adsorption energies that is rather weakly dependent on the coverage.
+These findings are consistent with the experimental observation that the isosteric heat of adsorption is practically constant for hydrogen coverages up to one monolayer.
+Only, if the H atoms are located at more elevated positions such as the bridge site, there is some direct repulsive interaction.
+This type of interaction also contributes to the slight poisoning of H2 dissociation paths illustrated in Fig. 2(c).